ECE2524/ece2524_final_project/README.md

 contributors: jpenn92, cmpadden, mp1138
 url: https://github.com/cmpadden/ece2524_final_project

+To run the game, download all files and run the command "make".
+You should be able to run the program by running the "asylum" file (command "./asylum").

 This project is a text based adventure game.
 The player wakes up in an asylum with no memory and must figure out what events have happened by exploring rooms and using objects to solve puzzles.
 We may also implement a combat system in our game.